 June - Marmoset Trailer goes away - Marmosets relocated to Primate Gardens, and eventually to their own enclosure in Maintenance area.

-July - "Lulu" the camel has a baby at the EATM Compound.
+July - "Lulu" the Dromedary Camel has a baby at the EATM Compound.. a very cute baby.

 July - "Schmoo" the Sea Lion's tank is converted to Salt Water.

 September - "Delores" the ocelot - passes away.

 November - "Yoda" the ring-tailed lemur passes away.